ed-marquez/hedera-example-backpocket-demos/README.md

 # Hedera Starter Examples - JavaScript SDK

-This repo shows how you can use the Hedera JavaScript SDK to use the main Hedera service.
-One example is included for each of the following:
+This repo shows how you can use the Hedera JavaScript SDK to to build applications using the Hedera service.
+One example is included for each of the following services:

 - Hedera Consensus Service (HCS): [index-consensus.js](/index-consensus.js)
 - Hedera Token Service (HTS): [index-token.js](index-token.js)
 - Hedera Smart Contract Service (HSCS): [index-contract.js](/index-contract.js)

+## accompanying Slides

+Access and review the accompanying slides in PDF format [here]()

 ## Try It in Gitpod